-As East Daley Capital’s Executive Director of Capital Markets, Rob manages a team of equity analysts covering midstream energy companies to provide financial models at the asset level.
+As East Daley Capital’s Vice President of product , Rob manages a team of equity and commodity market analysts covering midstream energy companies to provide financial models at the asset level.

 As a foundational team member at East Daley Capital, Rob’s expertise in financial analysis, financial metrics, energy CapEx and M&A helps clients understand the energy market landscape by giving them timely data to make better decisions ahead of the market and gain a competitive advantage.
 He has over 17 years of financial market expertise and previously served as Lead Analyst on the Acquisitions and Dispositions team at DCP Midstream.
 He also worked in the commercial banking sector at Merrill Lynch and led risk management consulting projects for financial services firms while at Protiviti.